hexaaproject/ansible-hexaa/README.md

 login on the target host or setting `ansible_become=true` to prevent unnecessary ownership changes and errors.

-If you choose to latter, the login user(s) needs to have `sudo` rights without password (`NOPASSWD` in `/etc/sudoers`) or you need to provide your password to Ansible: use the `--ask-become-pass` flag and enter it when asked.
+If you choose the latter, the login user(s) needs to have `sudo` rights without password (`NOPASSWD` in `/etc/sudoers`) or you need to provide your password to Ansible: use the `--ask-become-pass` flag and enter it when asked.